EXCLUSIVE: Why Lauren Newton's kids aren't allowed to have sleepovers with friends

 I’m really proud when the kids tell me there is a sleepover and they’ve asked if they can stay until bedtime and then get picked up.

-It’s a personal choice and we all make our own decisions, but I feel much better going to bed with all my children safely tucked in their own bed at home with us.
+It’s a personal choice, and we all make our own decisions, but I feel much better going to bed with all my children safely tucked in their own beds at home with us.